ShahiCodes/proxytool/README.md

 proxytool set
 ```

 This command will automatically set the proxy for npm, Git, and environment variables without needing to specify the proxy URL.
+But you will still need to login with your credentials in the browser once.

 ### 2. Unset Proxy